nervana21/bitcoin-rpc-codegen/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.
-2. If you've added code that should be tested, add tests to the `tests/` directory.
+2. If you've added code that should be tested, add tests.
-3. If you've changed APIs or the generation process, update the documentation (like this file or `README.md`).
+3. If you've changed APIs or the generation process, update the documentation.
 4. Ensure the test suite passes using `cargo test`.
 5. Make sure your code adheres to the standard Rust style (`cargo fmt`) and passes linter checks (`cargo clippy`).
 6. Issue that pull request!